robertsoli/SQL_Commands/TempTables.md

 ### Some reasons to use temporary tables

-- **Simplifying Complex Queries:** Breaking down complex queries into more manageable parts.
+- **Simplifying Complex Queries:** Breaking down complex queries into more manageable parts. - One done
-- **Improving Performance:** Avoiding repeated calculations by storing intermediate results.
+- **Improving Performance:** Avoiding repeated calculations by storing intermediate results. - One done
-- **Isolating Data for Testing:** Debugging and validating parts of your queries.
+- **Isolating Data for Testing:** Debugging and validating parts of your queries. -
 - **Storing Results for Subsequent Operations:** Facilitating further analysis and operations.
 - **Facilitating ETL Processes:** Managing intermediate stages in data transformation.
 - **Handling Large Data Sets:** Processing data in manageable chunks.